If you love lamb chops or Mediterranean cuisine in general, you are going to love this lamb shank recipe.

 If you are tired of eating chicken all the time, consider lamb instead.
 It has a rich distinct flavor and is extremely versatile.
 It is also an exotic dish that would romance and charm any partner on date night.

-In conclusion, cooking lamb shanks is so rewarding and deliciously tasty.
+In conclusion, cooking this lamb shank recipe was so rewarding and deliciously tasty.
 If you don’t know how to cook lamb on the grill, perhaps you might try these at your next barbecue.

 - 1 cup Red Wine